minhlongvu2004/Strike/README.md

 <img width="828" height="415" alt="Image" src="https://github.com/user-attachments/assets/dd754829-ea16-4ffc-88a4-c86817fc25d9" />

 #### 1.2.1 Main Component Explanation
-The project mainly uses 4 AI models for separate tasks: Segmentation, Recognition, Estimation, and LSTM; thus the name SREL.
+The project mainly uses 4 AI models for separate tasks: Segmentation, Recognition, Estimation, and LSTM

 - ***Segmentation:*** Use the YOLO model to detect the face boundary to track the face and define the hitbox